LuigiSigillo/NextRoom/Documents/2nd delivery.md

 1. We added some functionalities to the boards, so we have to test whether this is feasible. infact the boards in our plans have to communicate with each other to reach a consensus about the final list of devices in each section, moreover they have to send this list to the cloud, so, since we have only one avilable board, we plan to do a load test with an ad hoc MBED OS program that performs a simulation of 20 BLE devices in a single section.
 If the board can handle this load, looking a the space available in each section we can be happy about that.
 Otherwise the computation will be done using the computational power of the cloud.

 2. We have to test whether our cloud architecture is efficient enough for our purposes, our target remains to manage 20 devices per room.
 So we will perform a simulation, through a Python script, sending data to the cloud and analyzing the behaviour of our algorithm, taking into account that saving data to the DB, from what we have experienced so far, is an important bottleneck

+3. Evaluation of MQTT (we have to repeat a similar experiment using MQTT)